-We conduct the following stability analysis on equilibria:16
+We conduct the following stability analysis on equilibria: 17

-- 1. Disturb the equilibrium by moving an arbitrarily small fraction of workers from a region to the other.
+1. Disturb the equilibrium by moving an arbitrarily small fraction of workers from a region to the other.
 We consider a game played from this point on by the perturbed workers and firms that might enter either region.
 Its extensive form and justification are as follows.
 Given that the number of consumers moved is arbitrarily small, and the number of firms that are potential entrants in the market is assumed to be large, even if there were no information asymmetry, the consumers are at an advantage relative to the firms.
+Therefore, facing competition, firms that enter will earn zero profit.

+16It is possible that in equilibrium, one region is empty, in other words it has no workers or firms.
+This situation could be eliminated as an equilibrium by adding land to the model.

+17The New Economic Geography literature also relies on notions of stability for equilibrium selection, but in contrast the stability concepts employed there tend to be very complicated and driven by computation; see Fujita and Mori (1997).
+Krugman (1991) pioneered the use of stability in two region models whereas Fujita et al (1999) develop it more fully.

-Therefore, facing competition, firms that enter will earn zero profit. - 2.
-Firms do not observe workers' labor supply in the region of origin, but they do know the equilibrium distribution of workers by type.
+- 2. Firms do not observe workers' labor supply in the region of origin, but they do know the equilibrium distribution of workers by type.
 Each entering firm makes a contract offer based on this information: - 2.1 If worker types are identified at the region of origin, firms will offer the first best contract for that type.
 In this case, consumers have no informational advantage over firms, but they do have an advantage in that there are few consumers and many potential firms.
 Thus, firms will choose profit maximizing production plans given that they know each worker's type, but will compete until profits are zero.
-This will turn out to be a special case of (2.2), in the circumstance where firms know with certainty workers' types.

-15It is possible that in equilibrium, one region is empty, in other words it has no workers or firms.
-This situation could be eliminated as an equilibrium by adding land to the model.

-16The New Economic Geography literature also relies on notions of stability for equilibrium selection, but in contrast the stability concepts employed there tend to be very complicated and driven by computation; see Fujita and Mori (1997).
-Krugman (1991) pioneered the use of stability in two region models whereas Fujita et al (1999) develop it more fully.

-- 2.2 If worker types are not identified at the region of origin, meaning that there is a mixture of both types of workers in that region, risk-neutral firms make contract offers that maximize expected profit.
+This will turn out to be a special case of (2.2), in the circumstance where firms know with certainty workers' types. - 2.2 If worker types are not identified at the region of origin, meaning that there is a mixture of both types of workers in that region, risk-neutral firms make contract offers that maximize expected profit.
 In this case, workers have advantages over firms both in numbers and in information.
 An entering firm will make an offer before observing labor supply or type, based on population proportions of types in the region of origin at equilibrium. - 3.
 Firms back in the region of origin, from where the perturbed workers have been displaced, can make (zero expected profit) counteroffers to the perturbed workers to return home.
 Again, they only know the equilibrium distribution of the perturbed worker types.
-The high type workers face a small moving cost for the return, the low types face no moving cost.17 (The motivation for this assumption is that high types feature location-specific capital that comes into play for perturbations and moves, whereas low types do not.
+The high type workers face a small moving cost for the return, the low types face no moving cost.
+(The motivation for this assumption is that high types feature location-specific capital that comes into play for perturbations and moves, whereas low types do not.
 For example, low types might be involved in manufacturing, whereas high types are involved in research that uses teams or labs.)
 The firms in the region to which workers have been pushed are aware that the firms in the region of origin might make counteroffers. - 4.
 The equilibrium is unstable if for all small perturbations, there is a subgame perfect Nash equilibrium where no workers return home.
-Otherwise the equilibrium is called stable. - 5.
-There is a small continuity issue in the case of sorted equilibria, in that there are only workers of one type in each region, so equilibria with a very small population of the other type in each region could have different stability properties than the sorted equilibrium.
-Thus, we examine stability of equilibria with small populations of the other type in the region, if any are close by, and attribute their stability properties to the limiting equilibrium as population becomes completely sorted.
+Otherwise the equilibrium is called stable.